How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 Unnecessary Complexity: Those "Good-Looking Solutions" I Immediately Rejected

-Initially, ChatGPT offered a seemingly standardized suggestion:
+Initially, ChatGPT offered a suggestion that sounded quite standard:

 I quickly rejected the distance-based matching scheme for three reasons: